frankois944/MvvmForIOS-Swift/README.md

 Content of the framework :
 * A structure View/ViewModel/Model
-* A navigation service where we manage the navigation from the viewModel
+* A navigation service where we manage the navigation between viewModel
 * A service locator for IoC capabilities

 ### Compatibility